ibuetler/p3s-pwntools-socket-riddler/riddler-one/Tutorial.md

 # Introduction
-This python3 exercise is about interacting with a `socket` service using the commonnly known [pwntools](http://docs.pwntools.com/en/stable/) and it's [sockets library](https://docs.pwntools.com/en/stable/tubes/sockets.html#).
+This python3 exercise is about interacting with a `socket` service using the commonly known [pwntools](http://docs.pwntools.com/en/stable/) and it's [sockets library](https://docs.pwntools.com/en/stable/tubes/sockets.html#).

 ## Learn how to ...
  - Use pwntools sockets library
  - Automate the interaction with a web service

 ## Tasks
-* Task1: Analyze Riddler Service on port `80`
+* Task1: Please analyze the Riddler Service on port `80`
-* Task2: Automation Riddler Solver
+* Task2: Write a Python3 solver for the Riddler One Service

 # Analyzing Riddler
 ## Step 1